 Capacity building in this field addresses this long recognized paucity of well-trained and available practitioners to serve as providers, trainers, mentors and consultants.
-The following 5 identified goals would aim to create capacity in addressing core “domains of knowledge” in the field:
+The following five identified goals would aim to create capacity in addressing core “domains of knowledge” in the field:

-Learning about the science of infancy and early childhood development
+Learning about the science of infancy and early childhood development;

-Investigating discipline-relevant assessment and intervention strategies
+Investigating discipline-relevant assessment and intervention strategies;

-Understanding the critical importance of integrating mental health principles, relationship-based strategies and reflective practices into service delivery systems with infants, children and families
+Understanding the critical importance of integrating mental health principles, relationship-based strategies and reflective practices into service delivery systems with infants, children and families;

-Acquiring the skills required to influence policies that impact the mental health of children
+Acquiring the skills required to influence policies that impact the mental health of children;

-Understanding and applying knowledge from the neurosciences and research about the core role that emotions and socio-emotional development play in brain development and the capacities for self-regulation, social relationships, intellectual development, language and shared human development
+Understanding and applying knowledge from the neurosciences and research about the core role that emotions and socio-emotional development play in brain development and the capacities for self-regulation, social relationships, intellectual development, language and shared human development ;

-Learning the skills required to become change agents to influence policies that impact the mental health of children and families
+Learning the skills required to become change agents to influence policies that impact the mental health of children and families; and

-Developing applications for use within the scope of each professional’s certificate, licensure and practice
+Developing applications for use within the scope of each professional’s certificate, licensure and practice.

 Current Status:

 New Jersey has several initiatives and organizations that are working on issues of professional development and capacity building.
-These include: the New Jersey Association for Infant Mental Health, the YCS Institute for Infant and Preschool Mental Health, the Coalition for Infant/Toddler Educators (CITE), the New Jersey Alliance for Social, Emotional and Character Development, New Jersey Focus on Early Emotional Learning and Support (NJ-FEELS), and the newly established Center for Autism and Early Childhood Mental Health at Montclair State University.
-In addition, a number of programs and initiatives provide professional development, advocacy and policy development including, the Statewide Parents’ Advocacy Network (SPAN), Advocates for Children of New Jersey (ACNJ), the Early Childhood Comprehensive Systems (ECCS) initiative (NJ Parent Link), Prevent Child Abuse New Jersey (PCANJ), BUILD-NJ and other groups.
+These include: the New Jersey Association for Infant Mental Health, the YCS Institute for Infant and Preschool Mental Health, the Coalition of Infant/Toddler Educators (CITE), the New Jersey Alliance for Social, Emotional and Character Development, New Jersey Focus on Early Emotional Learning and Support (NJ-FEELS), and the newly established Center for Autism and Early Childhood Mental Health at Montclair State University.
+In addition, a number of programs and initiatives provide professional development, advocacy and policy development including, the Statewide Parents’ Advocacy Network (SPAN), Advocates for Children of New Jersey (ACNJ), the Early Childhood Comprehensive Systems (ECCS) initiative (NJ Parent Link), Prevent Child Abuse New Jersey (PCANJ), NJ BUILD and other groups.

-The Coalition for Infant Toddler Educators (CITE) established the New Jersey Infant/Toddler Credential which has a strong infant mental health focus that includes 120 hours of professional development and six college credits.
+The Coalition of Infant/Toddler Educators (CITE) established the New Jersey Infant/Toddler Credential which has a strong infant mental health focus that includes 120 hours of professional development and six college credits.
 Through a partnership with Professional Impact New Jersey, 10 community colleges and 2 four-year institutions of higher education offer the coursework on infant mental health.
 The Infant/Toddler credential is currently being reviewed for updating and revisions and may include a focus on military and veteran families with young children.

-The state has taken leadership in funding three regional “First Steps” centers to promote greater attention to the specialized needs of infants and young children, and promotion of the Infant-Toddler Credential developed by CITE and administered by Professional Impact New Jersey PINJ.
+The state has taken leadership in funding three regional NJ First Steps Infant/Toddler Initiative programs to promote greater attention to the specialized needs of infants and young children, and promotion of the Infant/Toddler Credential developed by CITE and administered by Professional Impact New Jersey (PINJ).

 The New Jersey State Early Intervention System, Part C, has established a workgroup dedicated to enhancing staff training in socio-emotional development and the integration of socio-emotional goals in Individualized Family Service Plans (IFSP).

 Between 2005 and 2007, Professional Impact New Jersey and the YCS Institute for Infant and Preschool Mental Health hosted several multi-day, intensive “train-the-trainer” series.
-This series explained the Infant Mental Health component of the Infant-Toddler Credential to over 80 trainers/consultants in order to teach and coach practitioners on the principles of infant mental health with two cohorts in the Northern and Southern regions of the state.
+This series explained the Infant Mental Health component of the Infant/Toddler Credential to over 80 trainers/consultants in order to teach and coach practitioners on the principles of infant mental health with two cohorts in the Northern and Southern regions of the state.

 From 2002-2011, the YCS Institute for Infant and Preschool Mental Health offered a post-graduate certificate on infant mental health in partnership with Seton Hall University.
 (This is no longer offered).